levin1006/alpamayo-recipes/recipes/alpamayo1_sft/README.md

 ## Run Stage 1 Fine-tuning

-Alpamayo-1 uses Hydra, so you can extend or override configuration in a structured way.
+Alpamayo 1 uses Hydra, so you can extend or override configuration in a structured way.

 **Weights & Biases:** To log runs to W&B, uncomment the `wandb` default, and set `report_to: wandb` under `trainer` in [configs/sft_base.yaml](configs/sft_base.yaml).
 Additionally, fill in `team` and `project` in